BlueBrain/spack/README.md

 Every call to Spack reads this environment variable, temporarily changing it is a good way to test changes.

+After adding the correct setup, the dependency graph of our software to install has changed significantly:

     $ spack spec -I spykfunc|head -n 15
     Input spec
     --------------------------------